Winton, Dorset

-Winton is a suburb of Bournemouth in Dorset, England (historically in Hampshire).
+Winton is a suburb of Bournemouth, in the Bournemouth, Christchurch and Poole district, in the ceremonial county of Dorset, England (historically in Hampshire).
 It lies approximately 1 mi north of Bournemouth town centre, along Wimborne Road (the A347).
 Winton is to the east of Wallisdown, Victoria Park and Talbot Woods and south of Moordown.

 Winton gave its name to Winton, Queensland.

 History

-The name Winton was derived from Wintoun Castle in Scotland, which was home to the Archibald Montgomerie, 13th Earl of Eglinton, a relative of the Talbot family: landowners who started the development of Winton.
+The name Winton was derived from Wintoun Castle in Scotland, which was home to Archibald Montgomerie, 13th Earl of Eglinton, a relative of the Talbot family: landowners who started the development of Winton.

 At the beginning of the 19th century the area was just rough heathland, with just a track linking ancient Moordown Village to Horseshoe Common.
 In 1805 this all changed when a new main road through Winton was put in and named Muscliff Road (today it is known as Wimborne Road).